 The silence erupts into murmurs.
-We are so excited and mildly terrified.
+We are excited and mildly terrified.
 Our political system now sat in the balance with this inexperienced girl up for Queen, no thanks to our mildly intoxicated king and this girl’s superior stanky leg dance moves.

 What did this mean for us?